fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

         }
       ],
       "defaultAction": "exclude"
--

-        - enable the 2nd north instance
-        - disable the 2nd north instance
-        - enable the 1st north instance

     consideration:
         - the 2nd north instance will be used only to recreate the objects and resend the data